cschweda/blockchain-demo/README.md

 #### What is Mining?

 In blockchain technology, mining is like solving a complex mathematical puzzle.
-In our demo, the puzzle is simple: find a hash that starts with "00".
+In this demo, the puzzle is simple: find a hash that starts with "00".
 In real cryptocurrencies like Bitcoin, the puzzle is much more complex, requiring many more leading zeros.

 #### How Mining Works